Major Admissions and Requirements

 The Manufacturing Engineering program admits 24 students per year.
 The average GPA of admitted students usually varies between 2.9 and 3.1 in the prerequisite courses.
 This is an average GPA that we have seen historically based on the applicant pools and is not a cut-off GPA.

 The Admissions committee also considers overall GPA, grades in any major course, and the required essay.
 The overall competitiveness of admission depends on the total number of applications we receive, as well as the general strength of the applicant pool, and it can vary widely from year to year.
 The committee encourages all eligible applicants to apply, and to also consider a backup plan as we can’t predict the future competitiveness of the applicant pool.
-Students may contact the department pre-major advisor to discuss admissions questions.
+Students may contact the Department Pre-major advisor to discuss admissions questions.

-Application - Winter Quarter
+Application - Winter Quarter New Requirements for the 2019-2020 Academic Year

 - MATH 124 - Calculus I